 If you know that you are going to have trouble making your mortgage payments, contact your lender immediately and let them know you are having financial difficulties.
 This allows your lender time to work with you to create a plan.
 Remember, do not stop paying your bills, and do not wait until you cannot make payments before you act.
 Learn how to talk to your lender about trouble making payments.

 The Making Home Affordable (MHA) program provides help, including free counselors for advice and assistance with keeping you in your home or getting out safely.
 Visit the MHA website to learn what options you have and what you need to prepare.

-MHA has a hotline you can call anytime: 1-888-995-HOPE (1-888-995-4673) and TTY users should call 1-877-304-9709.
-You can also find a counselor in your area.
+MHA has a hotline you can call anytime: 1-888-995-HOPE or TTY 1-877-304-9709.
+You can also find a foreclosure avoidance counselor in your area.